Your health, well-being and safety are a top priority at Acadia University.

 - Please send a picture of your health card (Canadian students) or your Acadia health insurance (International students) to us at firstname.lastname@example.org.

 - Appointments will be done remotely unless an in-person appointment is determined necessary by the physician.

 - If you are attending an in-person appointment, you will be screened for COVID-19 prior to your appointment.

 - Walk-in appointments are not available and students with urgent needs will be referred to local health centres or hospital emergency rooms.

 - Students can access virtual medical consultations 24/7, including days when the clinic is closed.
-Direct2U Doctors provides diagnosis and prescription services, and is free to students with a provincial health plan card.
-International students can submit the cost of the visit to ASU International Medical Plan for reimbursement.
+Direct2U Doctors provides diagnosis and prescription services for $30 per visit for students with a provincial health card, which is not reimbursed.
+International students can submit this charge to the ASU International Medical Plan for reimbursement.